 - If you need to cancel last minute - two weeks or less of the class date - a full refund will be offered if we can refill your booking.
-Otherwise a 50% refund will be issued.
+Otherwise no refund but a school credit will be issued.

 - if you need to cancel within 24 hours of class a full refund will be offered if we can refill your booking.
 Otherwise no refund can be issued.